 “The real goal of painting anything in representational art, is that you're trying to fool someone into believing that the two-dimensional surface has some depth to it,” says Holter.
 “That there's something there besides this flat piece of watercolor paper.”

 So not only can perspective help you do just that, create visual depth on a two-dimensional surface, by doing so, you can share how a place made you feel with the viewers of your painting.

-Now that you know what perspective is and if you want to use it in your paintings, it’s time to learn what types of perspective you can add to your tool box.
-Next week we’ll start diving into the various types of perspective including aerial (or atmospheric), linear, and Michael's own, solar perspective.
+Now that you know what perspective is and if you want to use it in your paintings, it’s time to learn what types of perspective you can add to your toolbox.
+Over the next few articles, we'll start diving into the various types of perspective including aerial (or atmospheric) and Michael's own, solar perspective.